fsmosca/Move-Ordering-Spy/README.md

 2. I am generating this kind of epd format from latest strong grandmaster games from tournaments such as London Chess Classic 2016, TataSteel 2017, Sharjah Grand Prix 2017 and World Championships 2016.
 I will upload these positions once I get some of them.

+3. Epd test suites in the pack

+    a.
+STS1-STS15_LAN_v3.epd [1500 positions]<br>
+    b.
+LondonChessClassic2016_v1.epd [150 positions]<br>
+    c.
+SharjahGrandPrix2017_v1.epd [150 positions]<br>

+    The epd's in (b) and (c) are analyzed by Stockfish 260317 64 POPCNT at 3 minutes/pos at multipv 5.
+The points are generated based on search score of Stockfish and only the top 4 are saved in the epd.
+Only those positions whose best move is not easy are saved.

 F. Script idea

 This script was created based from the discussion in CCC on testing move ordering improvement.